 After attending various meetings, in which other editors like me and potential contributors met to discuss plans for the next feature issue, we arrived at a common theme, suggested originally by one of the other head editors: Food.
 The theme made sense, in terms of it being a subject which occupies all our lives, and thus can branch out to the widest audience possible.
-During some of my my critical reading and research surrounding the the process of the editorial process, I learned that, as Morris and Bradshaw argue, ‘the idea of the reader needs to be a vivid presence in all your editorial decisions and calculations; not only for you, but for your writers and subeditors too.’
-(Bradshaw, Morris, 2012).
+During some of my my critical reading and research surrounding the the process of the editorial process, I learned that, as Morris states, ‘the idea of the reader needs to be a vivid presence in all your editorial decisions and calculations; not only for you, but for your writers and subeditors too.’
+(Morris, 2012).
 This, I quickly realised, was a incredibly important principle to remind my self and others of during the briefing stages.
 Whilst, the subject or theme of food wasn’t something I was individually that interested about, it was important to think beyond this in terms of the magazine’s readership.
 Food was a subject which would apply to everyone in some way, and thus from then the process moved on.

 I went away and began to think about ideas and briefs for the next issue.
 I began to think outside the box, and think about food on a political level, an angle which might conjure up some engaging pieces.
 Rather, abstractly, the idea of food banks came into my head.
 I began to research other articles within the media to find inspiration for potential briefs that could branch out the foundational food theme.
 A guardian article titled Food banks are no solution to poverty proved incredibly insightful and influential.
 It, in enormous detail, highlighted an incredibly important political problem within our society, a problem directly linked with the briefs theme.
 I realised then, from this article in particular and many others, that including this subject as a brief would be effective in the next magazine issue, as it would branch out into big issues in a way that might not seem obviously associated with food at first glance.
 I proposed, being also a creative editor, that potential contributors could respond to the subject of food banks with poems, short stories and other creative outlets to encourage a rich set of responses for a wider set of potential contributors.